Skip to main content

 Minis

-Each Mini is focused on one individual and works only with the data you provide for that person.
-This might be a client, participant, or resident.
+A Mini is a person-centred AI agent for someone in your care — a resident, a client, a participant.
+Each Mini is focused on one individual and works only with the records you provide for that person.

-• Finding relevant information
+• Find relevant information across someone's records

-• Helping staff understand patterns or changes over time
+• Identify patterns or changes over time

 Records